Shop by Category

 Meanwhile, certain foods also play a role in your hormone health, as does regular exercise.
 See the best foods as well as breakfast recipes to help support your hormone health below.

-When it comes to food in particular, all three macronutrients (carbohydrates, fats and protein) are important as long as the right sources are picked and they are consumed in proper amounts.
+When it comes to foods for balancing hormones in particular, all three macronutrients (carbohydrates, fats and protein) are important as long as the right sources are picked and they are consumed in proper amounts.

 Some of the hormones affected and balanced by regular exercise (typically a combination of strength training and cardio workouts) include dopamine, serotonin, testosterone and estrogen.